sclorg/postgresql-container/12/root/usr/share/container-scripts/postgresql/README.md

 # PostgreSQL 12 SQL Database Server Container Image

 This container image features the PostgreSQL 12 SQL database server, suitable for OpenShift and general applications.
-Only RHEL based images are available.
-RHEL images can be found in the [Red Hat Container Catalog](https://access.redhat.com/containers/).
+Users have the option to select from RHEL, CentOS Stream, and Fedora-based images.
+RHEL images can be found in the [Red Hat Container Catalog](https://access.redhat.com/containers/), while CentOS Stream images are available on [Quay.io](https://quay.io/organization/sclorg), and Fedora images can be accessed in [Quay.io](https://quay.io/organization/fedora).
 The resulting image can be executed using [podman](https://github.com/containers/libpod).

 Please note that while the examples provided in this README utilize `podman`, it is possible to substitute any instance of `podman` with `docker` and the same arguments. `podman` can be installed with on Fedora with command `dnf install podman-docker`.